sporto/hop/readme.md

 - Remove the need to pass the current url to query methods.
 At the moment we need to send `setQuery url dict` because Hop cannot figure out the current query by itself.
 [This project](https://github.com/rgrempel/elm-web-api#webapilocation) could be the solution.

+## Acknowledgements

+Thanks to @etaque and @Bogdanp for the inspiration needed to make this better